xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 Before we start using `xWRF`, we need to install it.
 We can do this by following these steps!

-1. Install this in your environment using either
+1. Install it in your environment using either
    - [conda](https://anaconda.org/conda-forge/xwrf) (`conda install -c conda-forge xwrf`)
    - or [pip](https://pypi.org/project/xwrf/) (`pip install xwrf`)
 2. Open up a notebook and use the imports shown below!